Carl Cox: 21st century

 Cox has performed at clubs such as the Eclipse, Shelley's Laserdome, Sterns Nightclub, Heaven, Sir Henry's, Angels and The Haçienda, as well as raves for Fantazia, Dreamscape, NASA and Amnesia House.

 After his residency at Space Ibiza, in 2017 Cox played three showcases at The BPM Festival, his stage at Ultra Music Festival, and at the Social Festival in Mexico and Colombia.
 Also in 2017, Cox was named the global ambassador of Ultra Music Festival's techno and house music concept, Resistance.
 He curated Pure Festival in Sydney and Melbourne, Australia, in April 2017.

 After sixteen years of Cox's Global radio podcast, he announced via Facebook that he would no longer be working on the show and that it would end in February 2017.

 In 2019, Cox travelled to Australia and worked with Gavin Campbell, producing a remix of Yothu Yindi's song "Treaty", performing live outdoors with Yothu Yindi & The Treaty Project at the Babylon Festival, Carapooee, Victoria, in February 2019.

 For 2020, he announced via the Goodwood website that he would be playing a summer festival DJ set at the first of the Three Friday nights at Goodwood Racecourse with a special dedication to the Lloyds before their departure.

+In 2025, Carl Cox launched a Sunday residency at Ibiza's UNVRS as part of the venue's inaugural season, and returned in 2026 for a second consecutive residency running from June to October.